flexstack/new-dockerfile/README.md

 - Scala
 - Zig

-[Consider contributing](CONTRIBUTING.md) to add support for these runtimes!
+[Consider contributing](CONTRIBUTING.md) to add support for these or any other runtimes!

 ## Installation